Forced

 Forced is a single-player and co-op action role-playing game developed by BetaDwarf, released in October 2013 for Windows, OS X and Linux through the Steam platform as well as Wii U. It is about gladiators fighting for their freedom in a fantasy arena where they are assisted by a spirit-like character called Balfus.
 Gameplay consists of selecting a weapon class and abilities to combat the various enemies of each arena, while solving puzzles using the help of Balfus.
 BetaDwarf was formed by a small group of students in 2011, who began developing the game in an unused classroom in Aalborg University – Copenhagen, Denmark.
 They were removed months later and launched a successful Kickstarter campaign involving an Imgur picture which documented their progress.
 Forced received moderate to favorable reviews with most critics praising its competitive gameplay and puzzle-system.
 The game's weak plot, technical glitches and excess difficulty were the negative highlights.
-It won the Level Up 2013 Intel award and BetaDwarf received the Danish Developer Of The Year (2013) for it.
+It won the Intel Level Up 2013 award and BetaDwarf received the Danish Developer Of The Year (2013) for it.